xapian/xapian/xapian-core/docs/geospatial.rst

 To gain a performance boost, it is possible to store additional terms in documents to identify regions at various scales.
 There are various ways to generate such terms (for example, the O-QTM algorithm referenced below).
-However, the encoding for coodinates that Xapian uses has some nice properties which help here.
-Specifically, the standard encoded form for a coordinate used is a 6 byte representation, which identifies a point on the surface of the earth to an accuracy of 1/16 of a second (ie, at worst slightly less than 2 meter accuracy).
+However, the encoding for coordinates that Xapian uses has some nice properties which help here.
+Specifically, the standard encoded form for a coordinate used is a 6 byte representation, which identifies a point on the surface of the earth to an accuracy of 1/16 of a second (ie, at worst slightly less than 2 metre accuracy).
 However, this representation can be truncated to 2 bytes to represent a bounding box 1 degree on a side, or to 3, 4 or 5 bytes to get successively more accurate bounding boxes.